lrem/phdoc/README.md

 *   Microsoft Windows support (without remote sync)

+*   Rsync your wiki to actually remote locations (using *remote* configuration option)

 ## Cool Features

 *   Set up [Google Analytics][] tracking in one line of configuration.